Accreditation Process Overview

 • the program plans to accept a total of at least 10 transferring medical students into any year(s) of the curriculum.

-See notification forms for submission instructions, and due dates.
+See Notification Forms for submission instructions, and due dates.
 The LCME may request an unplanned consultation, survey visit, or status report depending on the circumstances related to any of the items above.